titooo7/GFN-FPS-Unlocker/README.md

 By default, the values are spoofed only for GeForce NOW, but you can enable it for other apps as well in LSPosed (just make sure to untick the option "Make sure to spoof only in GeForce NOW")

 ### Will it work with my 120Hz Android phone/tablet?
-This has been confirmed to work on Samsung devices with a 120Hz display.
-It might or might not work in 120Hz Android devices from other brands.
-If it doesn't work for your 120Hz device then most likely the manufacturer ROM of your device is the one to blame, don't blame Nvidia nor myself.
+It has been confirmed to work on Samsung devices with a 120Hz display, it might or might not work on 120Hz Android devices from other brands.
+If it doesn't work for your 120Hz device then most likely the manufacturer ROM is the one to blame, don't blame Nvidia nor myself.

 ### On wich devices did you test it?
 Galaxy A52s: Perfect results streaming at 720p 120FPS.
 Terrible results streaming at 1080p 120FPS probably due to lack of power on my device.
-Xiaomi Pad 5: It doesn't work
+Xiaomi Pad 5: It doesn't work, spoofing those values isn't enough

 ### TO-DO
 Spoofing Platform props.
 I tried to do it but then most of the values wouldn't be spoofed.
 I think that's not necessary but I still wanted to do it.